deadlydog/PowerShell.tiPS/ReadMe.md

 By default tiPS does not automatically show tips or update itself, so you must configure it to do so.

-Tips will only be automatically shown in interactive PowerShell sessions.
-This prevents them from appearing unexpectedly when running scripts or other automated processes.

 ## Commands

 To see the full list of commands, use `Get-Command -Module tiPS`.
 You can then use `Get-Help <command>` to get more information about a specific command.
-Below are the most popular commands.
+Below are the most popular operations.

 ### 📰 Show a tip